jfcere/ngx-markdown/README.md

 Navigate to the demo application @ [http://localhost:4200](http://localhost:4200)

-## AoT workaround
+## AoT compilation

-Temporarily if you are using AoT compilation you will need to use this workaround as the ng2-markdown-to-html library is currently packaged with source file and is not transpiled to Javascript.
-Take note that I will work on that shortly to avoid theses modifications.

-For now you will need to do the following modifications to `tsconfig.json`:

-- Add relative paths to node_modules for angular dependencies
-- Exclude `test.ts` file (loading TestBed pull on dependencies that are not needed when serving app)
+You will need to do exclude `test.ts` from your `tsconfig.json` file as loading TestBed pulls on dependencies that are not needed when serving app.

 > **Warning!**
-You should copy your `tsconfig.json` and create a new one for AoT compilation like `tsconfig-aot.json` as stated on Angular official website [here](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html#!#compile) othwerwise your tests won't run after excluding `test.ts`
+You should copy your `tsconfig.json` and create a new one for AoT compilation like `tsconfig-aot.json` as stated on [Angular official website](https://angular.io/docs/ts/latest/cookbook/aot-compiler.html#!#compile) othwerwise your tests won't run after excluding `test.ts`.

 ```diff
 {